dsktschy/viewport-extra/docs/en/migration-from-v1.md

 In v1, a single build is provided.
 This build requires API calls, making it difficult to use with the `async` attribute of the `<script>` element.
 Additionally, as it is in [UMD format](https://github.com/umdjs/umd#readme) and does not support `import()` syntax, it may cause page display delays.

-In v3, you can select a build that does not require API calls from multiple available builds.
+In v3, it is possible to select a build that does not require API calls from multiple available builds.
 Additionally, [IIFE format](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) is provided for scripts, and ESM and CJS formats are provided for modules.
 The features that determine build selection are as follows:

 - **`meta` Element Parsing and Immediate Application:** This feature parses and applies the minimum / maximum widths from `<meta name="viewport">` and `<meta name="viewport-extra">` elements as soon as Viewport Extra becomes executable.
 No API calls are required.
 - **Advanced Features:** Features that are usually unnecessary.
 As of v3.0.0-rc.2, this includes the feature to specify decimal places.<!-- x-release-please-version -->